Defining the need

 As a non-profit organization, Volunteers of America National Services is able to offer a number of affordable skilled nursing suites for Medicaid patients.
 This is another way Volunteers of America National Services can serve the community.

-Volunteers of America National Services is also taking reservations for The Colonnade of Estero, the first continuing care community in Estero.
-When The Preserve and The Colonnade are complete, along with Gulf Coast Village in Cape Coral, Volunteers of America National Services will have 332 independent living apartments, 140 assisted living apartments, 90 assisted living memory support suites and 244 skilled nursing rooms, 38 of which are dedicated to skilled memory support.
+With the completion of The Preserve, along with Gulf Coast Village in Cape Coral, Volunteers of America National Services now has 332 independent living apartments, 140 assisted living apartments, 90 assisted living memory support suites and 244 skilled nursing rooms, 38 of which are dedicated to skilled memory support.
 This impact gives the strength needed to attract quality employees—currently employing 480 people and will employ 900+ by 2022.
 These exceptional people care for our residents and contribute to the quality of life in cities of Southwest Florida.